 Most departments at Imperial use an admissions test to help them fairly select the best candidates for entry.
 The tests are computer-based assessments that are designed to assess some of the core skills you’ll need to succeed at Imperial.

-From 2025-entry, all applicants to our MEng Aeronautical Engineering degree will need to take the ESAT.
+From 2025-entry, all UCAS applicants to the Department of Aeronautics will need to take the ESAT.
 We will accept students who have taken either the October or the January ESAT sitting.
 There is no advantage to sitting the test in the first or second sitting.

-For MEng Aeronautical Engineering, you must sit the following ESAT modules:
+For the Department of Aeronautics, you must sit the following ESAT modules:

 • Module 1 – Mathematics 1